-The Balanced Fund's long-term benchmark contains allocations to asset classes with restricted liquidity (e.g. mortgages and infrastructure) that will take time to implement (the "transition period").
+The Balanced Fund's long-term benchmark contains allocations to asset classes with restricted liquidity (e.g. mortgages, private debt, private equity, real estate and infrastructure) that will take time to implement (the "transition period").
 The Board recognizes that there may be short-term deviations from the asset mix ranges outlined in this section until the transition is complete.